 Wherefore, for the reasons stated above the ISO respectfully states that it supports the Settlement Agreement.
-The ISO also respectfully requests that the along with its directors, officers, employees, and consultants will be held harmless with respect to the settlement and accounting activities that it will have to perform in order to implement the Settlement Agreement, and that neither the ISO, nor its directors, officers, employees, or consultants will be responsible for recovering any funds disbursed pursuant to the Settlement Agreement, which are subsequently required to be repaid.
+The ISO also respectfully requests that the Commission state, in any order approving the Settlement Agreement, that the ISO, along with its directors, officers, employees, and consultants, will be held harmless with respect to the settlement and accounting activities that it will have to perform in order to implement the Settlement Agreement, and that neither the ISO, nor its directors, officers, employees, or consultants will be responsible for recovering any funds disbursed pursuant to the Settlement Agreement, which are subsequently required to be repaid.